Posts Tagged ‘Philadelphia’

 The reading was being produced for a live video feed through the New Century television station, located in Newtown.
 My friend Mike Shoeman introduced me to the CEO of New Century, Ariel Schwartz.
 Instead of asking him for his story, I pitched my idea to publicize memoir writers.
 I would have preferred learning more about him, but I observed something about myself.
 When I had two minutes with the CEO of a television station my tendency was to talk about myself.
 That’s a good observation to file for further reference.
 Perhaps I’ll be able to use it in my memoir.

 Speaking of memoirs, before the show I asked Jerry Perna how much of his play was based on his life.
 He said, “About 99.9%” Then watching the show, I saw what he meant.
 It treated issues of growing up in the sixties and his character’s relationship with his father.
-Afterwards, I asked him if writing and performing it was therapeutic, and he said it was “more therapeutic than therapy.”
+Afterward, I asked him if writing and performing it was therapeutic, and he said it was “more therapeutic than therapy.”

 So what does going to a play have to do with writing memoirs?
 Here are a few ways that last night informs the project of writing about life: